ippontech/blog-usa/posts/kotlin-like-java-but-better-1.md

 ---

 Kotlin has quickly risen to popularity as an alternative language to Java.
-In this blog series, I will will first provide a crash-course in Kotlin examining some of the design differences between Kotlin and Java, and then add some Kotlin code to an existing Java Spring Boot microservice in part two.
+In this blog series, I will first provide a crash-course in Kotlin to examine some of the design differences between Kotlin and Java, and then add some Kotlin code to an existing Java Spring Boot microservice in part two.

 # Kotlin 101